Scholzs Party Beats Far-right AfD In East German State Vote - UrduPoint

 Three weeks ago, it stunned the political establishment by winning its first-ever parliamentary vote -- in the eastern state of Thuringia -- and coming a close second in neighbouring Saxony.

-Despite its ballot box success, the AfD is unlikely to take power in any state since all other mainstream parties have so far ruled out entering into a governing alliance with the party.
+Despite its ballot box success, the AfD is unlikely to take power in any state, as all other mainstream parties have so far ruled out entering into a governing alliance with the party.

-Brandenburg's popular SPD state premier Dietmar Woidke had kept his distance during the campaign from party colleague Scholz.
+Brandenburg's popular SPD state premier Dietmar Woidke had kept his distance from party colleague Scholz during the campaign.

 In office for more than a decade, Woidke had also thrown down a challenge to voters, by telling them he would quit if the AfD won.

-A visibly relieved Woidke basked in applause by party faithful, celebrating the close win in a race where just weeks ago his party had trailed the AfD in the opinion polls.
+A visibly relieved Woidke basked in the applause from the party faithful, celebrating the close win in a race where just weeks ago his party had trailed the AfD in the opinion polls.

 The goal, he said, had been to prevent Brandenburg from being marked with a "great, brown stamp", the colour associated with fascism.

-The message appeared to have energised voters, and turnout reached 74 percent.
+The message appeared to have energised voters, as turnout reached 74 percent.

-Another AfD co-leader, Alice Weidel, declared it was now clear that overall "we are the strongest force in the east", a region that still lags behind western Germany in jobs and wealth.
+Another AfD co-leader, Alice Weidel, said it was now clear that overall "we are the strongest force in the east", a region that still lags behind western Germany in jobs and wealth.

 "It's an important stage, as you'll see in the Federal elections," she said.

-For now the SPD celebrated its win, but Scholz is unlikely to profit much, pollster Manfred Guellner told the Tagesspiegel daily, arguing that the election was all about Woidke.
+Scholz is unlikely to profit much from the victory, pollster Manfred Guellner told the Tagesspiegel daily, arguing that the election was all about Woidke.

 "Woidke has everything that Olaf Scholz lacks: approval, sympathy, a down-to-earth attitude, cohesive strength," said Guellner.
 "In this respect, Woidke is the anti-Scholz."